nswdpc/silverstripe-pwnage-hinter/README.md

-# Silverstripe pwnage hinter
+# Silverstripe pwnage hinting

-This module allows verification of hashed passwords against the HIBP corpus.
+This module allows checking of passwords against the HIBP corpus.

-For more information on how the Pwned Password API works, including how compromised password hashes are sent to the API, please read: https://haveibeenpwned.com/API/v3#PwnedPasswords
+For more information on how the Pwned Password API works, including how password hashes are sent to the API, please read: https://haveibeenpwned.com/API/v3#PwnedPasswords

-> This module is under active development and should not be considered production-ready just yet
->
-> We welcome testing and feedback via the Github issue tracker

 ## Background

 This module uses [MFlor/pwned](https://github.com/MFlor/pwned) to interface with the Password and Breach API.

-In addition to password checking it can optionally check for breaches linked to a supplied email address, which requires an API key to be purchased from [haveibeenpwned](https://haveibeenpwned.com/API/Key)

 From a Silverstripe perspective, the module:

-+ checks for pwned passwords and prohibits their use via a ```PasswordValidator``` extension
++ checks for pwned passwords and optionally prohibits (by default) their use via a `PasswordValidator` extension
-+ flag relevant records
++ flags relevant records
-+ sends digest emails containing volume of pwned passwords
++ optionally sends digest emails containing volume of pwned passwords

+In addition to password checking it can be used to check for breaches, or a count of breaches, linked to a supplied email address.
+Breach checking requires an API key to be purchased from [haveibeenpwned](https://haveibeenpwned.com/API/Key)

 ## Configuration